fabiospampinato/voby-simple-router/readme.md

   const onClick = event => {
     event.preventDefault ();
     console.log ( `Navigating to: "${href}"` );
-    navigate ( href );
+    // Basic navigation, with history.pushState and no state value navigate ( href );
+    // Replace navigation, with history.replaceState, and no state value navigate ( href, { replace: true } );
+    // Replace navigation, with history.replaceState, and an arbitrary state value navigate ( href, { replace: true, state: {} } );
   };
   return <a href={href} onClick={onClick}>{children}</a>;
 };